Trump attacks ESPN after Jemele Hill calls him a white supremacist

 The next day, on Fox News, Sanders reiterated this: "I think it was highly inappropriate, and I think ESPN should take actions.
 But I'll leave that up to them to decide, and I'll stay focused on my day job."

+ESPN had 90 million subscribers as of September 2016, the most recent numbers it has reported.
+That's down 2 million from a year earlier and down from a high of 100 million in 2010.

-On Fox, it's a popular talking point that ESPN's subscriber losses are due to rampant liberal bias.
+On Fox, it's a popular talking point that those subscriber losses are due to rampant liberal bias.
 There's little evidence to support that theory.

 As the monthly cable bundle has become more and more expensive, and streaming has become more popular, some homes have dropped the big bundles that include ESPN, the priciest channel on cable.
 Others have discontinued cable altogether and turned to streaming services.